Skip to main content

 Data-Driven Results

-The implementation of the dizziNIHSS initiative, combined with comprehensive training and ongoing feedback for clinicians, has increased use of the NIHSS for atypical neurological symptoms at USACS-staffed emergency departments, from 17% to 73%.
-Patients cared for by USACS clinicians have up to a four times greater chance of receiving timely and accurate stroke diagnoses.
+The implementation of the dizziNIHSS initiative, combined with comprehensive training and ongoing feedback for Clinicians, has increased use of the NIHSS for atypical neurological symptoms at USACS-staffed emergency departments, from 17% to 73%.
+Patients cared for by USACS Clinicians have up to a four times greater chance of receiving timely and accurate stroke diagnoses.

 “The dizziNIHSS initiative here at USACS is a prime example of fulfilling our mission to care for patients,” said Dr. Amer Aldeen, Chief Medical Officer of USACS, who coined the label, “dizziNIHSS,” and co-developed the initiative with Dr. John Bedolla, USACS National Director of Risk Science.
-“Our national physician-owned practice serving hundreds of community emergency departments collaborating with a powerhouse academic institution of Penn Medicine’s caliber is exactly the kind of innovation we need to drive healthcare forward.”
+“Our national Physician-owned practice serving hundreds of community emergency departments collaborating with a powerhouse academic institution of Penn Medicine’s caliber is exactly the kind of innovation we need to drive healthcare forward.”

 "We are excited to collaborate with USACS in using the dizziNIHSS method, reinforcing our commitment to early and accurate diagnosis of all strokes, anterior and posterior," said Dr. Benjamin Sun, Professor and Chair of Emergency Medicine at the University of Pennsylvania Perelman School of Medicine.